Introduction

 We can search for your license key using some key data, and then identify the holding account.

-To try and locate the owning account, reach out to the General Questions support channel for assistance, and provide some of the following information.
+To locate the owning account, contact the General Questions support channel for assistance and provide some of the following information.

 If you have no recollection of who you used, or no method to contact the site developer you think probably holds the license key, then we recommend you purchase a new license and register it on your site.
 This can be done without any disruption to your forms or form data, and is the only way to guarantee you have full control over your key moving forward.